Nearby Suvekchya Polytechnic College, Nagarjun - 05, Kathmandu

 Best Season (March to May) and autumn (September to November)

-Annapurna circuit trekking with special side trips to Tilicho lake and Ice Lake - Brief Insight
+Annapurna circuit trekking with special side trek to Nar Phu Valley - Brief Insight

 Annapurna Circuit with Nar Phu Valley Trek is a thrilling journey that combines the popular Annapurna Circuit with the off-the-beaten-path exploration of the remote Nar and Phu valleys.
 This trek offers a perfect blend of cultural immersion and high-altitude adventure.
 Starting from the lush lowlands, trekkers ascend through diverse landscapes, ancient Tibetan-influenced villages, and dramatic mountain scenery.